$L_2$-variation of L\'{e}vy driven BSDEs with non-smooth terminal conditions: Concluding remarks

 \section{Concluding remarks}

-} {\BBB \begin{enumerate} \item The assumption that the L\'evy process $X$ is square integrable could be avoided by using a more general formulation of the Clark-Ocone-Haussmann formula and modifying the dependency of the generator $f(t,X_t,Y_t, \bar Z_t)$ on $X_t$ (If $X$ is not square integrable, $X_t$ does not belong to $\DD$.). \item A generalization to the setting of a $d$-dimensional L\'evy process seems to be possible as well and similar results might be expected.
-For example, for a multidimensional L\'evy process without Brownian part, a chaos decomposition and a Clark-Ocone-Haussmann formula can be found in \cite{LastPenrose} and \cite{LastPenrose2}.
-This could be extended to general L\'evy processes. \item In this paper, the dependency of the driver with respect to the $Z$ process is given by the integral $\int Z_{t,x}\kappa(dx)$.
-A generalization to the dependency on finitely many integrals, where the variables $z_1,\dotsc,z_n$ in the generator underly the same assumptions as for one $z$-variable appears to be straightforward.
-Note that the choice $\kappa=\delta_0$ covers the case for the $Z$-variable from e.g. \cite{bbp}. \item The investigation of the case where the terminal condition or the generator depends on paths of a process of a L\'evy driven SDE is of major interest for further research, as well as the extension to assumptions beyond the Lipschitz generator setting like quadratic drivers. \end{enumerate} }
+\begin{enumerate}[4.] \item[1.]
+The assumption that the L\'evy process $X$ is square integrable could be avoided by using a more general formulation of the Clark--Ocone--Haussmann formula and modifying the dependency of the generator $f(t,X_t,Y_t, \bar Z_t)$ on $X_t$.
+(If $X$ is not square integrable, $X_t$ does not belong to ${\mathbb{D}_{1,2}}$.) \item[2.]
+A generalization to the setting of a $d$-dimensional L\'evy process seems to be possible as well and similar results might be expected.
+For example, for a multidimensional L\'evy process without Brownian part, a chaos decomposition and a Clark--Ocone--Haussmann formula can be found in \cite{LastPenrose} and \cite{LastPenrose2}.
+This could be extended to general L\'evy processes. \item[3.]
+In this paper, the dependency of the driver with respect to the $Z$ process is given by the integral $\int Z_{t,x}\kappa(\mathrm{d}x)$.
+A generalization to the dependency on finitely many integrals,

+where the variables $z_1,\ldots,z_n$ in the generator underly the same assumptions as for one $z$-variable appears to be straightforward.
+Note that the choice $\kappa=\delta_0$ covers the case for the $Z$-variable from \cite{bbp}, for instance. \item[4.]
+The investigation of the case where the terminal condition or the generator depends on paths of a process of a L\'evy driven SDE is of major interest for further research, as well as the extension to assumptions beyond the Lipschitz generator setting like quadratic drivers. \end{enumerate}